List of 40 Famous Forests in India to visit

 Eravikulam National Park is Famous for which Animal

-The sanctuary is mainly famous for reserving Nilgiri tahr, an endangered mountain goat endemic to southern India.
+The sanctuary is mainly famous for preserving the Nilgiri tahr, an endangered mountain goat endemic to southern India.
 Other animals include sambar deer, jackal, wild dog, dhole, leopard, etc.

 Best Time to Visit Eravikulam National Park